YOUR EXPERIENCE PROVIDER

 Travel in air-conditioned comfort on our 12 seater tour bus and visit the local emu farm.
 Located 11km from Kukerin.
 Visitors are able to view, walk with and feed the emus in their enclosed but natural bush setting as well as tour the incubator and hatcher and collect emu eggs in season.
 This is a unique experience that can be enjoyed by people of all ages with the opportunity to take photos and enjoy the natural surroundings.
 Emu products including emu oil, cosmetics, soap and carved and non-carved eggs are available to purchase.

-This tour runs once a month on a Tuesday at 10am, please check book now button or enquire now for other available times with a minimum of 4 guests.
+This tour runs once a month on a Tuesday at 10am.

 Tours start and finish at Wuddi Cultural Centre.
 Some of the drives between locations are one hour long.
 No toilets are on the bus.
 We encourage guests to use public toilets at locations and venues visited.